Soneso/stellar-ios-mac-sdk/docs/querying.md

 ```

-The ```getAccountDetails``` function replies by using a completition handler.
+The ```getAccountDetails``` function replies by using a completion handler.
 In case of success, you receive an [AccountResponse](https://github.com/Soneso/stellar-ios-mac-sdk/blob/master/stellarsdk/stellarsdk/responses/account_responses/AccountResponse.swift) object, holding the account details of the queried account.
-In the example above, we print it's account id, it's sequence number and the balances it posesses.
+In the example above, we print it's account id, its sequence number and the balances it possesses.

 As mentioned above, the sdk provides many services similar to the account service that allow you to query the data from the Stellar Blockchain.
 At the time of writing, following services are available: